Join More Than 6,500 Curious Brainiacs!

 Francis holds Mass outside a church in Buenos Aires in 2009.Natacha Pisarenko/AP

-It seems his past struggles and unassuming jobs helped shape that mindset.
-Francis learned early the meaning of hard work, empathy and service to the community โ€“ values that now define his papacy.
-The unexpected nightclub bouncer found his higher calling as the Peopleโ€™s Pope.
+It seems his past struggles and unassuming jobs helped shape his mindset.
+Francis learned early the meaning of hard work, empathy, and service to the community โ€“ values that defined his papacy until his death in 2025.
+The unexpected nightclub bouncer found his higher calling as the Peopleโ€™s Pope, leaving behind a legacy of humility and compassion that will long be remembered.

 ๐Ÿ“ˆ๐Ÿ˜ฒAdditional Fun Facts